 In the UpdraftPlus plugins Backup/Restore settings, you can check all the options available to take Backup and restore the WordPress website.

 - Backup Section: In this section, you can take a manual backup of your WordPress website.
 To create a backup file, click on the Backup Now button, and the backup process will begin.

 - Existing Backup/Restore Section: This section contains all the backup files of your WordPress website.

-Set up Automatic WordPress Backup using UpdraftPlus
+How to Set up Automatic WordPress Backup using UpdraftPlus

 Automatic Backup of the WordPress website can make you feel safe from the fear of losing work due to website breaks, hacks, or other mishaps with the website.
 The Updraftplus plugin allows you to schedule backups for regular intervals.

-The UpdraftPlus allows you to take offsite backup, which means the backup will not save in the website database.
-You can take the backup to
+The UpdraftPlus allows you to take offsite Backup, which means the Backup will not save in the website database.
+You can take the Backup to

 - Google Drive